obsidiansystems/obelisk/lib/route/docs/introduction.md

 ## Simple route with one parameter

-For our first route, we want to have a route for every user that is parameterised on their user ID.
-Expressed as an abstractly it might look something like this:
+We're going to add a homepage for every user, which requires that it be parameterised on their user ID.
+Expressed abstractly it might look something like this:

 ```haskell
 data Route = Route_User Int